Bradders591/MusicPlayStorePrices/README.md

 A library to get play store prices for music as returned by their webpage

-This project is not endorsed by of affiliated with Google in any way.
+This project is not endorsed by or affiliated with Google in any way.

 # Usage